 Still, many do not behave as they would have done if they were sharpened.
 So the “historical” looks deceive you in a way.
 But, if looks is important to you, then this is for you.
 I would recommend a thrust oriented sword with a narrower blade though.

-And for Volnar’s sake, make sure you do not buy a sword specifically intended for reenactment fencing… They are designed for completely different uses and needs.
+Make sure you do not buy a sword specifically intended for reenactment fencing… They are designed for completely different uses and needs.

 If you are completely focused on training with “realistic” sharp sword characteristics, then a good federschwert is in my opinion your best option.
 It will behave very well and allow you to strike and thrust quite hard as long as your opponent has proper protection.
 And with less protection, they are quite easy to control, which naturally lowers the risk for injury.
 With that said, a really good steel blunt is of course amazing to handle, but is hard to find below 400€ and the biggest reason to invest in one is emotional rather than practical, although the emotional value is not to be underestimated… A good synthetic waster also has many advantages with regards to safety and pricing, even if they generally lack somewhat in the handling.